 (2013, with Hilary), and Shakespeare’s Words

-, an introduction to Shakespeare’s language, appeared in 2008.
-A new version of the glossary went live online in 2008: see Shakespeare’s Words
+(2015), the last three in collaboration with Ben.
+A new version of the glossary went live online in 2008, and a 3.0 version launched on 23 April 2018: see Shakespeare’s Words

 His books on English phonetics and phonology include Prosodic Systems and Intonation in English